 - Registers of Scotland is the government department responsible for compiling and maintaining registers relating to property and other legal documents in Scotland.
 Registers of Scotland records and safeguards the rights of the individual while providing open access to information on the registers.

 - Follow us on Twitter @RegistersOfScot, Facebook and LinkedIn.
-Sign up to receive email updates from us.
+Sign up to our mailing list from us.